projectcontour/contour/site/content/docs/main/config/request-routing.md

 Paths defined are matched using exact conditions.
 Up to one exact condition may be present in any condition block.
-Any condition block can either have an exact condition or prefix condition, but not both together.
+Any condition block can either have a  regex condition, exact condition or prefix condition, but not multiple together.
 Exact conditions are only allowed in route match conditions and not in include match conditions.

 Exact conditions **must** start with a `/` if they are present.

+#### Regex conditions

+Paths defined are matched using regex expressions.
+Up to one regex condition may be present in any condition block.
+Any condition block can either have a regex condition, exact condition or prefix condition, but not multiple together.
+Regex conditions are only allowed in route match conditions and not in include match conditions.

+Regex conditions **must** start with a `/` if they are present.

 #### Header conditions